 Sherri is an Environmental Project Manager at HDR Engineering.
 She received a BS in Environmental, Soil and Water Science and a Master’s in Global Sustainability, which was an interdisciplinary degree focused on water including topics ranging from coastal tourism to water scarcity.
 Sherri is a Professional Wetland Scientist and she holds her EnvisionTM sustainability credentials.
 Sherri was honored in 2015 with a SBEP Blue Dolphin Award.
 Her personal interests include travel, camping, cycling, sailing, and backyard beekeeping.

-Brad is the expert guide for SBEP’s Bay Wise Kayak Tour Program.
-He’s also the Senior School Programs Coordinator for Mote Marine Laboratory.
+Brad is the expert guide for SBEP’s Bay Wise Kayak Tours Program.
+He’s also the Manager of School Programs for Mote Marine Laboratory.
 Brad was born in New Jersey and lived in North Carolina prior to moving to Sarasota in 2004.
-He has a BA in Environmental Science and a Masters Certificate in Informal Science Education.
-Brad has led hundreds of kayak tours to expand awareness of coastal habitats and marine life, including the SBEP’s own Bay Wise Kayak Tours.
-His interests include scuba diving, hiking, boating, skiing, jogging, and international travel.
-He has also completed two marathons, four half marathons and a handful of triathlons.
+He has a B.A. in Environmental Science and a Master's Certificate in Informal Science Education.
+Brad has led hundreds of kayak tours to expand awareness of coastal habitats and marine life.
+His interests include scuba diving, hiking, boating, skiing, jogging, international travel, and most recently, leading meditation classes for Kadampa Meditation Center.
+He has completed two marathons, four half marathons, and a handful of triathlons.